-The national strategy’s vision is that all those with the potential to benefit from higher education have equal opportunity to participation and succeed, on a course and in an institution that best fit their potential, needs and ambitions for employment or further study.
+The national strategy’s vision is that all those with the potential to benefit from higher education have equal opportunity to participate and succeed, on a course and in an institution that best fit their potential, needs and ambitions for employment or further study.

 Find out more about the national strategy